-According to the fiscal incidence analysis of Manda et al. (2020), the combined effect of indirect taxes and indirect subsidies on inequality was also not very large: the Gini coefficient of consumable income (40.2) was not much lower than that of disposable income (41.0).
+According to the fiscal incidence analysis of Manda et al. (2020), the combined effect of indirect taxes and indirect subsidies on inequality was also not very large: the Gini coefficient of consumable

+33 Adequacy is expressed as a percentage of the welfare of the beneficiary population.
+34 The benefit incidence is measured as a percentage of total safety net benefits. income was 40.2. was not much lower than that of disposable income (41.0).
 As mentioned above, the effect of indirect taxation on income inequality was limited.
 The effect of indirect subsidies, such as school feeding, was also limited.